Financial Projections for Startups in 2024: Investment and Sustaining Growth

 Passionate entrepreneurs like to make big claims to try and entice potential investors.
 But pause and think for a moment.
 Anyone smart enough to accumulate that amount of free investable capital probably also has the acumen and experience to instantly discern hype from reality.

-On the flip side, if you’re post-revenue and seeking growth capital or a traditional bank loan, they’ll be expecting pretty standard 1 – 5 year financial projections.
+On the flip side, if you’re post-revenue and seeking growth capital or a traditional bank loan, they’ll be expecting pretty standard 1 – 5-year financial projections.
 Big growth claims might scare them off.

 For this very reason, some entrepreneurs choose a top-down approach.
 Starting with the market size, potential market share, and what costs and investment it will take to hit those numbers.